 A recent attempt to answer the “what is life?” question came from a young American physicist named Jeremy England.
 He caused some excitement in 2014 by proposing that life appears whenever certain configurations of matter are especially effective in capturing and dissipating energy.
 England thus claimed that life is at root a thermodynamic phenomenon.
 His hypothesis is heavily oriented towards life’s evolutionary adaptation rather than its essence, and it remains controversial among his peers.

 Addy Pross is clearly correct when he insists that life is marked by purposeful behavior.
-That is, both instinctive and learned behaviors are driven by an organism’s internally formulated intentions.
+An organism's behavior, in other words, is driven by its internally formulated intentions.
 This should be evident to anyone who has thoughtfully observed a bird, spider, or ant, or who knows that botanists have found plant activities to be intensely goal-directed and even intelligent.
 Purpose, however, is a non-physical factor that cannot be accommodated by mechanism.
 The question thus arises: how has biology come to be dominated by the mechanistic view of life?
 (The question of why this occurred is discussed in a later section.)